 |Maturity||The pre-determined date of loan repayment||10 years from now|

 How do bonds make money for you?

-Bonds (with the exception of zero coupon bonds discussed below) pay out a regular stream of interest known as coupons.
+Bonds (with the exception of zero coupon bonds discussed below) pay out a regular stream of interest known as coupon payments.
 There are several ways the bond issuer can go about this, depending on the type of bond.
 Below are some examples:

-However, coupons are just part of the total returns which investors can get from investing in bonds.
-The other source of return is capital gains.
-Bonds, like stocks, are subject to market conditions and their value can fluctuate (or move up and down) from the time it is issued until its maturity.
+However, coupons are just part of the total returns that investors can receive when investing in bonds.
+The other source of return is capital gain.
+Bonds, like stocks, are subject to market conditions and their value can fluctuate (or move up and down) from the time they are issued until their maturity.
 Factors affecting the price of a bond during its life are discussed later.

 The relationship between yield and price